karenyyy/Advanced_ML_HSE/Introduction-To-Deep-Learning/md/week6/week6_final_project_image_captioning/week6_final_project_image_captioning.md

 ```

 If you use these functions, the output will be embedded into your notebook and will be visible during peer review!

-When you're done, download your noteboook using "File" -> "Download as" -> "Notebook" and prepare that file for peer review!

-That's it!

-Congratulations, you've trained your image captioning model and now can produce captions for any picture from the  Internet!